Data Processing Addendum

 - shall allow Customer and its respective auditors or authorized agents to conduct audits or inspections during the term of the Agreement, which shall include providing reasonable access to the premises, resources and personnel used by RevenueCat in connection with the provision of the Application Services, and provide all reasonable assistance in order to assist Customer in exercising its audit rights under this Clause.
 The purposes of an audit pursuant to this Clause include to verify that RevenueCat is processing personal data in accordance with its obligations under the DPA and applicable Data Protection Legislation.
 Notwithstanding the foregoing, such audit shall consist solely of: (i) the provision by RevenueCat of written information (including, without limitation, questionnaires and information about security policies) that may include information relating to subcontractors; and (ii) interviews with RevenueCat’s IT personnel.
 Such audit may be carried out by Customer or an inspection body composed of independent members and in possession of the required professional qualifications bound by a duty of confidentiality.
 For the avoidance of doubt no access to any part of RevenueCat’s IT system, data hosting sites or centers, or infrastructure will be permitted;

-- If RevenueCat becomes aware of any accidental, unauthorised or unlawful destruction, loss, alteration, or disclosure of, or access to the personal data that is processed by RevenueCat in the course of providing the Application Services (an “Incident”) under the Agreement it shall without undue delay notify Customer and provide Customer (as soon as possible) with a description of the Incident as well as periodic updates to information about the Incident, including its impact on Customer Content.
+- If RevenueCat becomes aware of any accidental, unauthorized or unlawful destruction, loss, alteration, or disclosure of, or access to the personal data that is processed by RevenueCat in the course of providing the Application Services (an “Incident”) under the Agreement it shall without undue delay notify Customer and provide Customer (as soon as possible) with a description of the Incident as well as periodic updates to information about the Incident, including its impact on Customer Content.
 RevenueCat shall additionally take action to investigate the Incident and reasonably prevent or mitigate the effects of the Incident;

 - RevenueCat shall provide information requested by Customer to demonstrate compliance with the obligations set out in this DPA.